Ivan Maisky: Arrival in London

 In October 1932 he returned to London as the official Soviet ambassador to the Court of St James's, as the post was titled.
 He held it until 1943.
 The First Five Year Plan had been launched in 1928 intended to make the Soviet Union industrially and hence militarily self-sufficient, and as such Maisky's duties in London were at first primarily economic.
 The British cabinet minister whom Maisky negotiated the most was the Chancellor of the Exchequer, Neville Chamberlain, who told Maisky that his nation was the "most unfriendly country in the world" from the British viewpoint and he was not inclined to grant British trade credits to permit the exports of British machinery to assist with the First Five Year Plan.
 Chamberlain came to detest Maisky, whom he saw as sly trickster who never said what he meant and never meant what he said.
 In a letter to his sister Ida on 19 November 1932, Chamberlain condemned Maisky as difficult and dishonest, feelings that he was to retain when became prime minister in 1937.

 Maisky cultivated a close relationship with the left-wing British intelligentsia.
 Some of Maisky's close friends in London included the economist John Maynard Keynes, the writer H.G.
 Wells and the playwright George Bernard Shaw.
 Maisky always saw his mission in London as a way to win over British public opinion to favoring closer ties with the Soviet Union.

-The Australian historian Shelia Fitzpatrick wrote: "Ivan Maisky was the epitome of the cosmopolitan intellectual whom Stalin and his team both despised and envied, and on top of that, a former Menshevik.
+The Australian historian Sheila Fitzpatrick wrote: "Ivan Maisky was the epitome of the cosmopolitan intellectual whom Stalin and his team both despised and envied, and on top of that, a former Menshevik.
 A gregarious man, once in London he quickly grasped the mores of the English upper classes and established an extraordinary network of contacts."
 Maisky's circle of friends included a collection of politicians, businessmen, and intellectuals such as Anthony Eden, David Lloyd George, Winston Churchill, Ramsay MacDonald, Lord Beaverbrook, Sidney Webb, Beatrice Webb and Lady Astor.

 Shortly after arriving in London, Maisky wrote: "An ambassador without excellent personal contacts is not worthy of the name".
 Maisky reported to Litvinov that his aim in London was "extending as widely as possible the series of visits which diplomatic etiquette imposes on a newly appointed ambassador, and in doing so to include not only the narrow circle of persons connected with the Foreign Office but also a number of members of the government, prominent politicians, people of the City and representatives of the cultural world".
 Beatrice Webb described Maisky as "not a fanatical Marxist" but as a man who takes "a broad view' and sees "the fanatical metaphysics and repression of today" as "temporary, brought about by past horrors and the low level of culture out of which the revolution started".